KoicsD/Week14A/README.md

 [Description can be found here.](Description.md)

+The project about collections is in folder [SequentialCollections](SequentialCollections/).
+The project about files and directories is in folder [SeekAndArchive](SeekAndArchive/).

 Please, see how I'm developing my work.
 Thank you!